aushacker/os-tools/day2/new-workers/README.md

 $ ./iso-download.sh
 ```

-Upload the ISO to the hypervisors .iso file library.
+Upload the ISO to the hypervisor .iso file library.

+## Nginx Image Location (Optional)

+If cluster is in a disconnected environment then edit overlays/basic/kustomization.yaml,
+updating the image location to the air gapped mirror server.

 ## Ignition File Configuration